kamilponiewierski/VerilogToPythonRewriter/README.md

 Currently, this program is able to rewrite one file at a time.

-To comply with Python's limitations, verilog source files must follow given order, in short, the assignments go first, followed by wire/register declarations.
+To comply with Python's limitations, Verilog files must follow given order, in short, the assignments go first, followed by wire/register declarations.